parallelsio/core-modules/README.md

 > If you've started the app with `$ npm run server`, go to `http://localhost:3000` in your browser.

 > If you've started the app with `$ npm run desktop`, you should see a dedicated window start up.
 This is like a `real` app, in the sense you can minimize/maximize it/focus to it independantly.
-You will not be able to see the app at http://localhost:3000 by starting using this.
+You will also be able to see the web app at http://localhost:3000

-> You can only run either, at one time.